Submit a Review & Earn an Amazon Gift Card

 Wei et al (2011) Activation of TRPV4 on dural afferents produces headache-related behavior in a preclinical rat model.
 PLoS One 31 1595 PMID: 22049072

 Do you know of a great paper that uses RN 1734 from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review RN 1734 and earn rewards!